All things are lawful for me, but not all things are profitable. All things are lawful for me, but I will not be mastered by anything

 physical rest becomes laziness ability to profit becomes avarice and greed enjoyment of life becomes intemperance physical pleasure becomes sensuality interest in the possessions of others becomes covetousness enjoyment of food becomes gluttony self-care becomes selfishness self-respect becomes conceit communication becomes gossip cautiousness becomes unbelief anger becomes rage and bad temper lovingkindness becomes overprotection judgment becomes criticism same-sex friendship becomes homosexuality sexual freedom becomes immorality conscientiousness becomes perfectionism generosity becomes wastefulness self-protection becomes dishonesty carefulness becomes fear.

-Lord, I seek Your balance in my life today to do what is profitable without being mastered by anything, even good things.
+Prayer: Lord, I seek Your balance in my life today to do what is profitable without being mastered by anything, even good things.